enr/please/README.markdown

     ./gradlew installApp      # will create please app in ./modules/cli/target/install/please/

     ./gradlew distZip         # will create the distribution zip in ./modules/cli/target/distributions/

     ./gradlew uat             # will build a local install and run user acceptance tests

+To install the zip, you need only to:

+    unzip modules/cli/target/distributions/please-$VERSION.zip -d /installation/path

 To create Eclipse IDE files allowing you to import as "Existing Projects in Workspace" from directory modules/: